Scabs on Dogs: Types and Common Causes

 Treatment for Scabs on Dogs

 If your dog has a single, small, isolated scab, it was likely caused by trauma.
-As long as it is not inflamed, swollen, or causing your dog pain and it appears to be healing on its own, treatment is probably not necessary.
+As long as it is not inflamed, swollen, or causing your dog pain, treatment is probably not necessary.

-However, if the scab becomes inflamed or if your dog is licking it, schedule an appointment with your veterinarian.
+But if the scab becomes inflamed or your dog is licking it, see your veterinarian.
 To treat an infected wound or scab, your vet may prescribe an antibacterial, anti-inflammatory, and anti-fungal ointment, such as Animax.
 And, whether or not the skin is infected, an Elizabethan collar or an alternative solution may be in order to prevent excessive licking and scratching.

-Your veterinarian will perform a thorough physical exam and additional testing to determine the cause of your dog’s scabs.
-Then, your veterinarian can make appropriate treatment recommendations, which may include prescription antibiotics, an allergy medication like Apoquel, or a medicated shampoo like Sebozole.
+Your veterinarian will perform a thorough physical exam.
+Then, your veterinarian can make appropriate treatment recommendations.
+This plan may include prescription antibiotics, an allergy medication like Apoquel, or a medicated shampoo like Sebozole.

 All featured products were chosen at the discretion of the Great Pet Care editorial team and not directly recommended or endorsed by the author of this article.
 Great Pet Care may make a small affiliate commission if you click through and make a purchase.